ondrachwiedziuk/skolavprirodenew/_langs/en/topics.md

 ## Lecture Topics

 Participants choose their own lecture topics, or alternatively, they can request a topic from their preferred instructor.
-In any case, the topic must be approved.
+In any case, the topic must be approved by organizers: Subham Roy ([subham.roy@matfyz.cuni.cz](mailto:subham.roy@matfyz.cuni.cz)) or Robin Visser ([robin.visser@matfyz.cuni.cz](mailto:robin.visser@matfyz.cuni.cz)).
 Please direct any questions about the lectures to him.
 Common topics include areas such as: algebra, geometry, logic, cryptography, and number theory.